-These findings indicate that while there is some awareness of possible damage to the area, those who are more aware of the damage are also knowledgeable about the area's offerings as a tourist destination.
+e damage to the area, those who are more aware of the damage are also knowledgeable about the area's offerings as a tourist destination.
 As such, few people will be deterred from visiting, and perceptions of the hurricane damage are unlikely to negatively influence visitation this season.